HenriTEL/gitblog2/README.md

     henritel/gitblog2
 ```

-## Deploy to Cloudflare-pages using Github action
+## Deploy to Cloudflare Pages using Github Actions

 You can write your blog on GitHub and automatically push changes to Cloudflare Pages using this GitHub Action: